Continuing Education Activity

 All patients presenting with cardiac syncope who have not had a definitive intervention to prevent future events should be advised not to drive.
-Patients who have syncopized are 2 to 4 times more likely to be involved in motor vehicle collisions compared to the general population.
+Patients who have syncopized are 2 to 4 times more likely to be involved in motor vehicle collisions than the general population.

 All patients presenting with a transient, apparent loss of consciousness should be assessed for the possibility of cardiac syncope.
 However, they could also have any of the many other causes of loss of consciousness.
 In cases of head trauma preceding loss of consciousness, a patient is considered to have had a concussion.
 Nontraumatic transient loss of consciousness can occur from other sources of syncope or non-syncopal events such as seizures; metabolic disturbances like hypoglycemia, hyponatremia, hypoxia, or hypocapnia); vertebrobasilar cerebral transient ischemic events; alcohol intoxication or other central nervous system depressant substance use; pseudoseizures; or psychogenic pseudosyncope.
-In these instances, loss of consciousness or presumed loss of consciousness is not due to global cerebral hypoperfusion as is the case in syncope.
-Among transient loss of consciousness events deemed to be syncopal, any event that results in a reduction of either cardiac output or peripheral vascular resistance can result in this common outcome.
+In these instances, loss of consciousness or presumed loss of consciousness is not due to global cerebral hypoperfusion, as is the case in syncope.
+Among transient loss of consciousness events deemed syncopal, any event that reduces either cardiac output or peripheral vascular resistance can result in this common outcome.

 The following are several noncardiac etiologies: